wp-plugins/basic-google-maps-placemarks/readme.txt

 = I upgraded to the latest version and now the map isn't working. = If you're running a caching plugin like WP Super Cache, make sure you delete the cache contents so that the latest files are loaded, and then refresh your browser.

-= How do I add the shortcode to a page? =
-Just type *[bgmp-map]* on any post of page, and then view that page.

-= Can I have multiple maps with different sets of placemarks for each? = No. You can add embed the map on multiple pages, but it will always pull all of the placemarks onto it.

 = I get an error when using do_shortcode() to call the map shortcode = For efficiency, the plugin only loads the required JavaScript, CSS and markup files on pages where it detects the map shortcode is being called.
 It's not possible to detect when [do_shortcode()](http://codex.wordpress.org/Function_Reference/do_shortcode) is used, so you need to manually let the plugin know to load the files by adding this code to your theme: